 Ingredients

-- butter per brownie mix directions (in place of oil)
+- melted butter per brownie mix directions (in place of oil)

 - eggs per brownie mix directions